princeejekwu/Shoppers-Behavior-Project/README.md

  ## ANALYSIS WORKFLOW

- 1.Download dataset and kaggle and review column definitions
+ 1.Download dataset from kaggle and review column definitions

  2.clean and strcture data create custume colums for age category, revenue and frequency of purchase2 using excel formulars eg IFS Function.